FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_control_hub/Managing-a-Control-Hub.rst

 Robot Controller app when you build the project and install it on your Control Hub.

-**Important Note:** If you update your Robot Controller, then you should also update your Driver Station software to the same version number.
+.. tip:: If you update your Robot Controller, then you should also update your Driver Station software to the same version number.

 Updating the Robot Controller App Instructions
 ----------------------------------------------